On my recent trip to Target, I spied a homeless man in the parking lot with a 6-month-old pit bull.

 Resources to Help

 Now my list is complete, stowed in my car in case I need it.
-I now include the following information my “kit” to help homeless people with pets:
+I included the following information my “kit” to help homeless people with pets:

 - The phone number and address of our local animal shelter